travisbrown/deleted-tweets-archive/README.md

 ## About the Project

-These tweets display some bad actors most divisive uses of the twitter platform.
+These tweets display several bad actors' most divisive uses of the Twitter platform.

 Example:

 MrAndyNgo has 895K followers.
-Many are rabid & receive/RT him real-time.
-They blasts hateful, bigoted sentiment.
-Andy's targets get harassed, death threats, spun into a news cycle via Post Millennial, or other far-right tabloid.
-Andy deletes his tweet after a short time.
+Many are rabid & receive/ReTweet him real-time.
+They blast hateful, bigoted sentiment.
+Andy's targets get harassed, receive death threats, and are spun into a news cycle via Post Millennial or other far-right tabloids.
+Andy deletes his tweets after a short time.
 Then he walks away.

 We are outraged.